 If you find there are invasive species in your yard, replace them with native plants or ornamental grasses that are better suited to sustaining local wildlife.

-Butterflies can will be attracted with nectar-rich plants.
-In order to support their full life cycle, you’ll want to also plant host plants for eggs and caterpillar habitat.
+Creating a habitat for butterflies is easy, and all about focusing on the flowers in your garden.
+Butterflies will be attracted with nectar-rich plants.
+In order to support their full lifecycle, you’ll want to also plant host plants for eggs and caterpillar habitat.
 For example, Monarchs love milkweed.
 Leverage your local knowledge base for the butterfly species common to your area, and the plants they prefer for habitat.
-Remember to reduce pesticide use to better support their healthy life and reproduction
+Remember to reduce pesticide use to better support their healthy life and reproduction.

 - Invite your Neighbors

 Get your neighbors on board with your wildlife plans.
-This will increase the chances of them wanting to work with you toward common goals in their yard.
-Which, in turn, will increase the chances of more and more wildlife wanting to spend time in or near your yard.
+This will increase the chances of them wanting to work with you toward common goals in their yards.
+Which, in turn, will increase the chances of more and more wildlife wanting to spend time in or near yours too.